Skip to content

 4. Readiness + fulfilment attestation — when controls are in a final state, the requirement becomes ready for review and the requirement owner attests fulfilment by marking the requirement fulfilled.

 5. Article 16 simplified-framework decisionORF-362 carries the eligibility memo plus the rationale for selecting the simplified or full framework.
-The decision affects which Delegated Regulation 2024/1774 chapters apply.
+The decision affects which Delegated Regulation 2024/1774 title applies (Title II full framework, Title III simplified framework).

 Cross-framework mapping (preview)